OUR HISTORY

 1916 – Girls were added in the summer camp programming, with boys attending in July and girls attending in August.

-1919-- The Langmuir cottage is lost to fire - a devastating loss to William Langmuir.
+1919-- The Langmuir cottage is lost to fire - a devastating loss to Matthew Langmuir.

 1925-- Sparrow Lake Camp, with its sister camp (Camp Scugog), became a United Church Camp.